 Swappa - Swappa is my absolute #1 place for selling cell phones.
 They don't charge you 10% like eBay does even though they have a solid number of customers.

 eBay - If you already have an eBay profile and want to make things a bit simpler to get started then you can use eBay.
 Please note they will charge you 10% in final fee values which equate to $50 if you are selling a $500 phone.

-Insurance - Always insure the cell phone for the sales price and get the tracking number and receipt from USPS.
-Do you really want to gamble hundreds of dollars in hopes of just saving $5?
+Always insure the cell phone for the sales price and get the tracking number and receipt from USPS.
+Don't risk losing a phone worth $500 just to save a few bucks.

-Bubble Wrap and Good Packaging - Last but not least, don't skimp on the bubble wrap and tape for shipping.
-Be sure to make the phone nice and cozy with all the bubble wrap before you ship it :)
+Last but not least, don't skimp on the bubble wrap and tape for shipping.
+Be sure to make the phone nice and snug in the box with the bubble wrap before you ship it.

-And there you have it!
-You officially know how to flip cell phones like a pro.
 There is no easy or quick way to cell phone flipping success.
-But, if you are willing to work hard then this is a legitimate side hustle that can make you a good chunk of change.
+But, if you are willing to work hard then this is a legitimate side hustle that can make you a good profit.